Car Passenger Safety: Car Safety Seats

 Never use padding or other products that did not come with your car seat.

 Never use a car seat that has been recalled.
 For information on recalls, contact the manufacturer or the Vehicle Safety Hotline toll-free at 888-327-4236.
-Also, be sure to fill out the registration form when you purchase your car seat.
-This will ensure that you are informed of any recalls of that seat.
+Also fill out the registration form when you buy your car seat.
+This will ensure that you are told of any recalls of that seat.

 Find out about the child passenger safety laws in your state online at www.safekids.org.